inesortega/neuralGAM/README.md

 reticulate::py_install("r-tensorflow", packages = c("tensorflow", "keras"))
 ```

-When installing/loading the `neuralGAM`, the package will automatically generate a working virtual environment with Keras and Tensorflow installed.
+When installing/loading the `neuralGAM`, the package will automatically install in the virtual environment Keras and Tensorflow.

 ## Sample usage